 Every New Year 100,000 people gather in the streets (and bars and pubs, of course!) of Edinburgh city centre to celebrate and usher in the New Year, at Edinburgh’s Hogmanay.
 The street party has a fantastic atmosphere with fireworks, entertainers, concerts and even a keilidh.

-All trains to Edinburgh call at Edinburgh Waverley, and the station is well-served by ScotRail, East Coast, Virgin Trains, CrossCountry and TransPennine Express:
+All trains to Edinburgh call at Edinburgh Waverley, and the station is well-served by ScotRail, East Coast, Avanti West Coast, CrossCountry and TransPennine Express:

 All trains that head west out of Edinburgh Waverley call also at Edinburgh Haymarket, which is just 4 minutes by train (and about 1.5 miles away).
-That means almost all ScotRail services to the rest of Scotland, Virgin Trains services to Birmingham, First TransPennine Express services to Manchester, and East Coast and CrossCountry services from England that continue on to other destinations in Scotland.
+That means almost all ScotRail services to the rest of Scotland, Avanti West Coast services to Birmingham, First TransPennine Express services to Manchester, and East Coast and CrossCountry services from England that continue on to other destinations in Scotland.

 You can book train tickets online with MyTrainTicket, check train times and train fares for all UK train operating companies.